onapte/onapte/README.md

 - 🌱 I have a strong foundation in programming, machine learning, and computer vision.
 My skills span a variety of technologies, and I enjoy tackling complex challenges through innovative solutions.

 ## Updates
-- My research paper has been published in Tungsten, and has been featured in the recent papers section on their website.
+- Our research paper has been published in Tungsten, and is featured in the latest papers section on their website.
 (25 October 2024)
 ![image](https://github.com/user-attachments/assets/cf80e102-8257-49e7-ab08-c6923a7e7c79)

 ## Publications list